Weakly--exceptional quotient singularities: Four-dimensional case

 But in this case $S$ contains exactly $9$ lines, $6$ of which are going through pairs of singular points and the other $3$ defined by

 These last three lines are coplanar and must be mapped to each other by all of $\bar{G}$.
-Therefore, $\bar{G}$ preserves a plane, contradicting the transitivity assumption for $G$.
+Therefore, $\bar{G}$ preserves a plane, contradicting the irreducibility assumption for $G$.
 Thus if $S$ is a cubic surface, then it must be smooth.

-Summarising, if $\bar{G}$ is transitive but the singularity it induces is not weakly--exceptional, any $\bar{G}$--invariant surface $S$ must be a smooth surface of degree $2$ or $3$.
+Summarising, if $\bar{G}$ is irreducible but the singularity it induces is not weakly-exceptional, any $\bar{G}$-invariant surface $S$ of degree at most $3$ must be a smooth surface of degree $2$ or $3$.
 These cases will be considered separately in the next two sections.

 \pf[ of Theorem~\ref{sl4:thm:main}] By Theorem~\ref{thm:criterion:4D} and the discussion above, the theorem is an immediate consequence of Lemmas~\ref{lemma:sl4:cubic:smooth} and~\ref{lemma:sl4:quadric}.